oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/fpga_reg/README.md

 #### Part 2: with `USE_FPGA_REG`

 In this part, we added two sets of `INTEL::fpga_reg` within the unrolled loop.
 The first is added to pipeline `val` once per iteration.
-This reduce the fanout of `val` from 4 in the example in Part 1 to just 2.
+This reduces the fanout of `val` from 4 in the example in Part 1 to just 2.
 The second `INTEL::fpga_reg` is inserted between accumulation into the `acc` value.
 This generates the following structure in hardware.

 <img src="fpga_reg.png" alt="Part 2" title="Part 2" width="400" />

 In this version, the adder tree has been transformed into a vine-like structure.
 This increases latency, but it helps us achieve our goal of reducing the fanout and improving f<sub>MAX</sub>.
-Since the outer loop in this tutorial is pipelined and has a high trip count, the increased latency of the inner loop has negligible impact on throughput.
+Since this tutorial's outer loop is pipelined and has a high trip count, the inner loop's increased latency has a negligible impact on throughput.
 The tradeoff pays off, as the f<sub>MAX</sub> improvement yields a higher performing design.

 ## Key Concepts